 - G-Rated Drug: Justified in Season 4.
 He begins to regularly visit a methadone clinic, convinced it is an acting clinic called "Method One", and begins ingesting methadone samples, which he calls "acting juice".

 - Heävy Mëtal Ümlaut: His last name "Fünke".
 "Funke" (Spark) is a common German name but "Fünke" is unheard of.
 Seems like the writers wanted to give Tobias an obvious German background.

 - Informed Ability: According to Lindsay, he was a passionate human rights activist when she first met him but this has since faded.
 Not once do we ever get to see him take a remote interest in human rights.

 - Innocent Innuendo: This is a big part of his character.
 Practically every other line of his is a homosexual innuendo, and as confirmed in Season 4, he legitimately has no idea that his dialogue sounds incriminating.
-In Season 4, reality finally ensues when his innuendo leads a team of newscasters to mistake him for a pedophile, which eventually gets him sent to prison.
+In Season 4, reality finally bites back when his innuendo leads a team of newscasters to mistake him for a pedophile, which eventually gets him sent to prison.

 - Innocently Insensitive: Tobias comes off as well meaning most of the time, but his decision to prioritize his nonexistent acting career over all of his loved ones ends up constantly making things worse for the rest of the family.

 - Irony: David Cross, a very talented actor, portrays a man who cannot act for his life.